preesm/preesm.github.io/_tutos/10-papify.md

 2. Open the new 4corePapify.scenario and go to the PAPIFY tab, which has three different sections
     - **PAPIFY file path**: to import the xml information previously generated
     - **PAPIFY PE configuration**: to associate the different types of Processing Elements (PE) defined in the architecture with a PAPI component
-    - **PAPIFY actor configuration**: to define, for each actor defined in the algorithm, the events that will be monitored during the execution
-        - To obtain a short description of one event, please, place the mouse over it and the description will appear
+    - **PAPIFY actor configuration**: to define, for each actor defined in the algorithm, the events that will be monitored during the execution.
+To obtain a short description of one event, please, place the mouse over it and the description will appear
 3. To import the monitoring data, in the PAPIFY file path section, click on the browse button and select the PAPI\_info.xml file previously generated
 4. After that, in the PAPIFY PE configuration, select the PAPI component for the x86 type of PE: perf_event for the CPU
 5. Finally, in the PAPIFY actor configuration, select the PAPI events: